jia-xinyu/jia-xinyu.github.io/_projects/12_project.md

 **Motion Planning**

-We developed several **high-frequency** model predictive controllers for obstacle avoidance and robot-environment interaction.
+We developed several **high-frequency** online trajectory planners for obstacle avoidance and/or robot-environment interaction.
+They are mainly based on model predictive control (MPC).
 For more details, see these publications {% cite ral_2025 icra_2025 %}.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">